lfr/lfr.github.io/fun/_posts/2020-06-30-take-it-to-the-stars.md

 1. type FreeText = private FreeText of string (* with *)
 ```

-Since this is a base or foundation block, its underlying type is the non-block primitive type `string`.
-All our other blocks will be built on another block as opposed to `string`.
+Since this is our first block, its underlying type is the primitive type `string`.
+All our additional blocks will be built on other blocks as opposed to `string`.
+This will be our only primordial block so to speak.

 At the moment this type is just a regular F# single-case union, so next we specify that it's a validation block of `string` by using the interface defined above: